 Nibble delivers bite-sized learning content that replaces your scroll sessions.
 The app offers short articles on various topics, giving your brain something productive to consume when it craves novelty.

-This new app transforms your phone's home screen into a simple text-based list.
+This is one of the apps to replace doomscrolling that transforms your phone's home screen into a simple text-based list.
 No colorful icons, no visual triggers.
 And it's available on the App Store and Google Play for iPhone and Android users who want a complete interface overhaul.

 Lock Me Out completely locks you out of selected apps for set periods of time.
 No override option.
 You commit to the time, and that's it.
 This app is for people who need the strictest enforcement.